-2016 plans are only available with a qualifying event
+Health Insurance Plans after Open Enrollment are available with a qualifying event

-Open enrollment for 2016 ended on January 31, but you need to buy health insurance now.
+Open Enrollment for 2021 ends on Dec 156th 2020.
+If you need health insurance now.
 There are two options:

 - Check if you qualify for a Special Enrollment Period.
-The next open enrollment period will begin November 1, 2016, for coverage effective January 1, 2017, and will end January 31, 2017.
-But you can enroll in or change plans for 2016 if there has been a Qualifying Life Event (such as a marriage, divorce or loss of employer coverage).
+The next Open Enrollment period will begin November 1, 2021, for coverage effective January 1, 2022.
+You can enroll in or change plans for 2021 if there has been a Qualifying Life Event (such as a marriage, divorce, or loss of employer coverage).

 Indian tribes and Alaska natives have an exception to the above options.
 Members of federally recognized tribes and Alaska Native shareholders are eligible to enroll in ACA coverage any time of the year.

-Qualifying events that trigger your own Special Enrollment period
+Qualifying events that trigger a Special Enrollment Period

 But you don’t have to wait for open enrollment if you have a qualifying event that triggers your own special open enrollment window.